 Branding will help patients be able to instantly recognize your practice throughout different mediums–your website, social media, blog, advertising, etc. Choose a color scheme, logo, and practice name that looks professional and makes your practice stand out from others in the area.
 Keep the branding consistent throughout all of your marketing efforts so that patients can easily identify information that is coming from your practice.

-10. Focus on what sets you apart from other practices in your marketing.
+29. Focus on what sets you apart from other practices to differentiate yourself.

 This is especially important if your practice is located in a highly competitive area.
 When a patient is searching for a new doctor, they want as much information as possible to be able to make an informed decision.
 For example, if there are 5 orthopedic surgeons in your city, but your practice is the only one that offers a certain technique or treatment approach, that’s something you’ll want to point out on your website and in your other marketing efforts.